dustinpfister/blog_posts/_posts/threejs-object3d-parent.md

 layout: post
 categories: three.js
 id: 880
-updated: 2022-04-04 12:20:03
+updated: 2022-05-19 09:32:38
-version: 1.26
+version: 1.27
 ---

 I have been taking a second long look at everything there is to work with in the object3d class in [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene), and it turns out that there is still a great deal more to the class that I still feel as though I need to get solid with.
-One such property of the object3d class is the [parent property of an object3d instance](https://threejs.org/docs/index.html#api/en/core/Object3D) which is something that can come in handy now and then just like that of the children property.
-That is where the children property might be a collection of other objects that are descendant of an object, the parent property is well the parent of the current object.
+Not all of it is hard to work with also, much of it is just a matter of being aware of it for the most part.
+For example one such property of the object3d class is the [parent property of an object3d instance](https://threejs.org/docs/index.html#api/en/core/Object3D) which is something that can come in handy now and then just like that of the children property of an object.
+That is where the children property might be a collection of other objects that are descendants of an object, the parent property is, well the parent of the current object of course.

-For example say I am looping over all the objects of a scene object and for each mesh object I want to take a look at what the parent object of the mesh object is.
+Say I am looping over all the objects of a scene object using something like that of the object3d transverse method, and for each mesh object I want to take a look at what the parent object of the mesh object.
 Say that in the scene there may be some mesh objects that are part of a group and the user data object of the group may have some data that I will want to use when applying some changes to the mesh object.
 There are a range of other use case situations where I will want to get at the parent object, such as when working with raycasting and groups of objects.

 So then in this post I will be going over a few examples that make use of the parent property of objects that are based on the object3d class.
 While I am at it I might also touch base on a wide range of other threejs related topics that might also be work checking into in detail, so lets get to it.